 CalPERS is about people.
 It is about the dedicated individuals who serve, or have served, California at the state, regional, and local level through a career in public service.
 For more than eight decades, CalPERS has built retirement and health security for these public servants.
 As the nation’s largest public pension fund, our Mission & Vision ensure that our members' benefits and earned retirements are as enduring as the state they maintain.

-To support our members, we also invest in the health and infrastructure of the Golden State itself – building portfolios that bolster local business and funding enterprises that directly influence and stimulate our state economy.
-For us, expert investing is the technical side of caring.
-Coupled with an unwavering commitment to retirement security and wellness, we help create equity in the future…for generations to come.
+To support our members, we also invest in the health and infrastructure of the Golden State itself – building portfolios that bolster local business and funding enterprises that directly influence and stimulate our economy.
+We have an unwavering commitment to financial security in retirement.
+The long-term nature of our benefits reflects our long-term investing horizon and our commitment to generations of public employees.